What is Occupational Therapy?

 - Loma Linda University is a Health Science Institution with opportunity to collaborate with other health care professionals.

 - Loma Linda University accepts students from many backgrounds and religious affiliations and offers a rich diversity within our student body.

 - Students have opportnity to collaborate with International OT students teaching them the latest techniques we use in the United States.

 - OT Faculty and adjuncts engage in service through teaching in the Rehabilitation Technician program in Haiti and other underserved areas.

 - Fieldwork experiences can be set up in other locations or nearer to the student's home as long as the site has a contract with our University.

-- Faculty mentor students one to one during the program and prep students for board exams and future employment as OT practitioners.
+- Faculty mentor students during the program and prep students for board exams and future employment as OT practitioners.

 - Advanced science courses in anatomy, neuroanatomy and kinesiology are taught by experienced rehabilitation specialists.

-- Second year MOT students are recruited as teaching assistants in Anatomy labs during their second year.
+- Second year MOT students may apply to work as a Teaching Assistant in Gross Anatomy lab during their second year.

 Contact our OT Department today for an advisement appointment!